-I am a graduate student in sociology at New York University.
-I study reproductive health, family formation, and sexuality, employing both quantitative and qualitative methods.
-I am interested in how people make meaning of events, such as pregnancy, unwanted sex, and same-sex experiences.
+I am a doctoral student in sociology at New York University.
+I study reproductive health, family formation, and science and technology.

 Current Research Projects:

-Along with my co-investigator, Mary Patrick, I am currently conducting an interview-based study of women who have considered or undergone elective egg freezing in the New York City metro area.
-Please contact me if you are interested in participating.
-More information about this project can be found at: http://www.eggfreezingstudy.wordpress.com
+Along with my co-investigator, Mary Patrick, I have recently completed an interview-based study of women who have considered or undergone elective egg freezing in the New York City metro area.
+Look out for a published article soon.